 Lisa Marie Presley died at the age of 54 after suffering from cardiac arrest, on January 12, 2023.
 Her cause of death has been determined to be “sequelae” of small bowel obstruction, the Los Angeles County Coroner’s department released in a partial report viewed by In Touch on July 13.
 A full report will be made available once toxicology results are back.

 “Presley was examined on January 14 and the cause of death was deferred,” Sarah Ardalani, a spokesperson for the L.A.
 County Department of Medical Examiner-Coroner, told CNN on January 18.
 More tests will be conducted in order to identify the circumstances of the singer-songwriter’s sudden death.

-Elvis and Priscilla Presley’s daughter suffered from cardiac arrest at her Calabasas, California, home on Thursday, January 12.
+Elvis and Priscilla Presley’s daughter suffered from cardiac arrest at her Calabasas, California, home.
 She was rushed to the hospital once paramedics arrived to perform CPR on Lisa, according to TMZ.
 Responders were able to regain a pulse while they were still at her residence, according to the outlet.